briannelson22/whole-life-illustrator/PLAN.md

 ## Goals

-1. Let the user input policy parameters (annual premium, initial death benefit).
+1. Let the user input policy parameters (starting year, annual premium, initial death benefit).
 2. Let the user select any valid 30-year start year (1970–1996, giving full 30-year windows through 2026).
 3. Compute and display four key policy metrics over the 30-year period using Guardian's historical DIR data.
-4. Clearly communicate the distinction between DIR and personal rate of return.
+4. Display a graph of the annual return of each investment.
+5. Create a table of the total IRR of each investment each year.

 ---